syncfusion-content/wpf-docs/wpf/Classic/Chart/Chart-Types.md

 ---
 layout: post
-title: Chart-Types in WPF Wizard Control control | Syncfusion
+title: Chart-Types in WPF Chart Control | Syncfusion
-description: Learn here all about Chart-Types support in Syncfusion WPF Chart (Classic) control and more.
+description: Learn here all about Chart-Types support in Syncfusion WPF Chart (Classic) control, its elements and more details.
 platform: wpf
 control: Chart (Classic)
 documentation: ug